deepanshs/mrsimulator/docs/installation/devs.rst

 Make sure git is installed on your computer
 '''''''''''''''''''''''''''''''''''''''''''

 `Git <https://git-scm.com>`_ is the name of a source code management system.
-It keeps track of the changes made to the code and manages contributions from several different individuals.
-You may read more about git at the `Git Basics <https://git-scm.com/book/>`_.
+It keeps track of the changes made to the code and manages contributions from several individuals.
+You may read about git at the `Git Basics <https://git-scm.com/book/>`_.

 If you are using anaconda/miniconda, you probably have git pre-installed.
 To check, type in terminal